 13. The container will create.
 When it’s finished, you can access it by navigating to the IP address of your Raspberry Pi and port 8096.

 3. Select your Content Type, then add the folders that we mapped earlier.
 You will have to do this for each content type.

 5. Configure Remote Access as you’d like.
 I normally disable UPnP as I don’t want any applications opening ports on my router.

 6. Accept the Terms of Service, then Finish!
 You will be able to login using the username and password you defined, and your media library will start to sync!

 7. If you’d like to expose this outside of your local network, please check out my tutorial on Nginx Proxy Manager which will allow you to securely expose it!

-Thanks for checking out the tutorial.
-If you have any questions, feel free to leave them in the comments!
+Thanks for checking out the tutorial on how to install Emby on a Raspberry Pi.
+If you have any questions on how to install Emby on a Raspberry Pi, feel free to leave them in the comments!